 - Add the vegetable oil and stir well

-- Add the milk to the flour mix and stir for few minutes or until all the runny mixture has turned yellow
+- Add the milk to the flour mix and stir for few minutes or until all the runny mixture has turned yellow.
+Use an electric blender if necessary.
+Leave to rest for 30 minutes.

-- Rub the tahini all over the stainless steel baking tray – approximately 25 cm wide and 35 cm long
+- Rub the tahini all over a non stick baking tray – approximately 25 cm wide and 35 cm long

 - Stir the sfouf one more time and pour evenly into the baking tray

-- Sprinkle the pine kernels or almonds on top and put on the lower shelf, in a preheated oven, 170 degrees, for 30-35 minutes
+- Sprinkle the pine kernels or almonds on top and put on the lower shelf, in a preheated oven, 180 degrees, for 35-45 minutes, or until slightly golden

 - Cut the sfouf into small diamond shaped pieces and serve cold with mint tea